TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 U.S.-EU **Safe Harbor Framework**

-Best Buy complies with the U.S.-E.U.
-Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union.
-Information regarding the E.U.
-Safe Harbor Framework can be found at: http://export.gov/safeharbor.
+Best Buy complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union.
+Information regarding the EU Safe Harbor Framework can be found at: http://export.gov/safeharbor.

-Best Buy has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
+Best Buy has been awarded TRUSTe's Privacy Seal signifying that this Privacy Policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
 The TRUSTe privacy program applies only to information that is collected through this website.

 As part of our participation in the Safe Harbor Framework, Best Buy uses TRUSTe to resolve disputes relating to our compliance with the Framework.
 If you have any complaints regarding our compliance with the Safe Harbor you should first contact Best Buy as provided below.
 If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by clicking here.
 TRUSTe will then serve as a liaison with us to resolve your concerns.